Kamel-Media/Kamel/README.md

 ## Setup

-Kamel is published on Maven Central.
+Kamel is published on Maven Central:

 ```kotlin
 repositories {